Jack Miller (motorcyclist): 2016

 For the 2016 MotoGP World Championship, Miller moved to the Marc VDS Racing Team.
-Miller finished in 14th place at Qatar, and at Catalunya, he finished the race in a career best 10th place.
-On 26 June at Assen, Miller was running strongly in the top 10, before the race was red flagged due to heavy rain.
+Miller finished in 14th place at Qatar, and at Catalunya, he finished the race in a career best tenth place.
+On 26 June at Assen, Miller was running strongly in the top-ten, before the race was red flagged due to heavy rain.
 The race restarted for a 12 lap shootout, and Miller clung on to the leaders in the early laps.
-He was running in 4th by the end of lap 1, and inherited 3rd when Andrea Dovizioso crashed, right behind factory Honda rider Marc Márquez.
-On lap 3 race leader Valentino Rossi crashed out, and a lap later Miller overtook Màrquez for the race lead.
+He was running in fourth by the end of lap 1, and inherited third when Andrea Dovizioso crashed, right behind factory Honda rider Marc Márquez.
+On lap 3, race leader Valentino Rossi crashed out, and a lap later Miller overtook Màrquez for the race lead.
 He held his nerve for the rest of the race and pulled away to claim his first premier class victory.
 He was the first Australian to win a MotoGP race since Casey Stoner in Australia 2012, and the first satellite rider to win a race since Toni Elias in Portugal in 2006.
 Miller's odds of winning going into the race were said to be 750–1, making it the biggest winning upset in MotoGP history.
 The rest of his season had mixed fortunes, with occasional speed being blighted by injuries, including a fractured vertebrae in Austria.
-He claimed three more top 10 finishes to end the year 18th in the standings, with 57 points.
+He claimed three more top-ten finishes to end the year 18th in the standings, with 57 points.

 2017

-He returned to the team for 2017, and although sometimes seemed to lack the raw pace from the previous season, he matured and became a more consistent points scorer.
+Miller returned to the team for 2017, and although sometimes seemed to lack the raw pace from the previous season, he matured and became a more consistent points scorer.
 This fact was recognised by Honda, who gave him a chance to ride their factory bike at the Suzuka 8 Hours.
-He recorded nine top-10 finishes during the season, with a best finish of sixth coming twice at Assen, and in the wet at Misano.
+He recorded nine top-ten finishes during the season, with a best finish of sixth coming twice at Assen, and in the wet at Misano.
 Despite breaking his leg whilst training before Japan, he returned for his home race in Australia and led the early laps.
 He finished the year 11th in the standings, with 82 points.